jatinaroar-121/Lendingclub_casestudy/README.md

 # Lending Club
-> We want to understand the driving factors behind loan default or non-default which are strong parameter of default.
+> In this project we want to understand the driving factors behind loan default or non-default which are strong parameter of default.
 We can utilize this knowledge for portfolio and risk assessment in terms of loan issue.

 ## Table of Contents